scionproto/scion/doc/ControlPlanePKI.md

 - __Core__: AS that has core links to other core ASes.
 - __Voting__: AS that participates in and signs TRC updates.
 - __Authoritative__: AS that is authoritative for TRCs and certificates for the local ISD.
-I.e. must have all trust material for this ISD.
 - __Issuing__: AS that issues AS certificates to other ASes in the ISD.

 __Primary AS:__ has at least one of the above attributes.